ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/measures.md

 },
 ```

+This observation column definition is given a measure by creating an object where the keys are the fields of the measure component, and the values are the field contents.
+This measure has the label "Median commute time" and the description of "The median amount of time taken to commute, in minutes".

+For more information on defining observation columns, and how to configure their different possible fields along with measures, see the [Observations page](./observations.md).

+### Defining measures in a measure column

 When creating a new measure column definition by specifying the `type` as "measures", the measure's field details are entered into a `values` object.
-Note this is different from how the measure details are given when giving the measure in an observation column.
+Note this is different from how the measure details are given when giving the measure in an observation column, as measure columns contain references to discrete measures.

 The following will describe the possible fields that can be entered into the `values` object when defining a new measure, providing some examples of those fields being used to define measures.